 Quality mohair comes in two basic styles, a ringlet shaped lock and flat wavy locks.
 Angora goats are shorn twice a year and are not harmed in any way during the process; Angora goats produce about five kilograms of mohair per year.

-The type of fibre purchased depends on the intended use of the mohair e.g. clothing, upholstery, rugs, fibre arts, etc.
+The type of fibre purchased depends on the intended use of the mohair, e.g. clothing, upholstery, rugs, fibre arts, etc.